 Why Should You Hike to Havasupai Falls?

 The northern parts of Arizona feature some of the most breathtakingly beautiful scenery the state has to offer.
-Havasupai Falls are located close to the Grand Canyon as the crow flies, though it’s a bit of a trek to get to.
+Havasupai Falls are close to the Grand Canyon as the crow flies, though it’s a bit of a trek.

 For the effort, you’ll be rewarded with some incredible views.
 The canyon lights up in a kaleidoscope of colors on the trek—colors that almost look like they are painted on a canvas and yet they are real.